Institute for Historical Review: Mel Mermelstein case

+Attacks by the JDL

-The IHR was the target of the far-right terrorist organization Jewish Defense League for many years.
-Shortly before the IHR's office got firebombed on June 25th, 1981, a man claiming to represent the "Jewish Defenders" called the news agency United Press International threatening to firebomb the IHR's HQ.
+The IHR was the target of the far-right Jewish organization the Jewish Defense League for many years.
+Shortly before the IHR's office got firebombed on June 25, 1981, a man claiming to represent the "Jewish Defenders" called the news agency United Press International threatening to firebomb the IHR's HQ.
 The office only sustained minor damage, a search turned up no bombs in the building, and no one was arrested.
-On April 5th, 1982, the office was firebombed for a second time, this time causing damage to a copy machine, some furniture and some records.
+On April 5, 1982, the office was firebombed for a second time, this time causing damage to a copy machine, some furniture and some records.
 A man once again called into a news agency claiming to represent the "Jewish Defenders", this time to the newspaper Daily Breeze.
 On Sept.
 5, 1982, the office was the target of a drive-by shooting, which only caused minimal damage and no injuries.

 On July 4, 1984, a third firebombing destroyed the institute's offices and warehouse.
 Thousands of books, cassette tapes, pamphlets, and 90% of its inventory were lost.
 Carto had not insured the facilities or stock.
 They then moved to a new building in Costa Mesa, California.
-In 2002, during the trial of Earl Krugel for trying to send explosives to congressman Darrell Issa and the King Fahd Mosque in Culver City, California, it was revealed that Krugel had admitted to an FBI informant in November of 2001 that he firebombed a "Nazi bookstore".
+In 2002, during the trial of Earl Krugel for trying to send explosives to congressman Darrell Issa and the King Fahd Mosque in Culver City, California, it was revealed that Krugel had admitted to an FBI informant in November 2001 that he firebombed a "Nazi bookstore".
 The FBI informant was originally trying to get information on if JDL members had ever firebombed ADL offices, and Krugel replied with "Nobody hit the ADL although they deserve it richly.", and then "Uh, no it was on the uh, bookstore... that Nazi bookstore... the Holocaust deniers."
 The informant then replied with "I remember you telling me something about that.".
 Krugel then said "That was beautiful, man.
 I did it.
 It was better than I expected."
 A law enforcement source familiar with the probe said investigators strongly believe Krugel is referring to firebombings of IHR offices and warehouses.